 How to Solve it:

-To prevent orchid flowers from dropping it is important to replicate the orchid’s preferred natural higher levels of humidity in the house by creating a humid micro-climate which reduces drought stress and creates favorably conditions for orchid flowers last longer.
+To prevent orchid flowers from dropping, we need to replicate the orchid’s preferred natural higher levels of humidity in the house by creating a humid micro-climate, which reduces drought stress and creates favorable conditions for orchid flowers to last longer.

-Keep the orchid away from draughts, air currents and away from sources of heat as this is contrary to the natural conditions.
+I keep the orchid away from draughts, air currents, and sources of heat as this is contrary to the natural conditions.

-There are three effective ways to create a humid micro-climate in your home:
+There are three effective ways to create a humid micro-climate in your home that I have tried:

 - Mist the orchid’s leaves flower and ariel roots every day.

-- Place the orchid in a tray of water filled with pebbles (the pebbles keep bottom on the orchid’s pot above the waterline so that moisture can escape from the bottom of the pot after watering to prevent root rot).
+- Place the orchid in a tray of water filled with pebbles (the pebbles keep the bottom of the orchid’s pot above the waterline so that moisture can escape from the bottom of the pot after watering to prevent root rot).

-- Use an indoor plant humidifier which allows you to set the level of humidity exactly to the orchid’s preferred range.
+- Use an indoor plant humidifier that allows you to set the level of humidity exactly to the orchid’s preferred range.

-Once the orchid is in a more preferably humid environment then it can hold its flowers for longer and any developing flower buds can emerge without the increased risk of dropping off.
+Once the orchid is in a more humid environment, it can hold its flowers for longer, and any developing flower buds can emerge without the increased risk of dropping off.

 4. Drought Stress Causes Flowers and Flower Buds to Drop

-Orchids require at least 40% humidity and should be watered at least once a week when in flower or whilst the flower buds are developing.
+From my conversations with specialist growers, they told me that Orchids require at least 40% humidity and should be watered at least once a week when in flower or while the flower buds are developing.

 The leaves of an orchid suffering from drought stress turn leaves yellow, with a wilting appearance.